 How can a personal injury lawyer help with a nursing home abuse case?

-Experienced personal injury attorneys are well-versed in a wide variety of cases in which their clients have suffered harm or injuries, including nursing home abuse and neglect.
-As with any type of case, the nursing home abuse lawyers at Dennis Hernandez & Associates, P.A., will aggressively work to ensure you and your loved one’s legal rights are protected.
-We will carefully prepare your case, and, as necessary, collect records, conduct witness interviews, negotiate with opposing counsel and insurance companies on your behalf, and much more.
+Experienced personal injury attorneys are well-versed in a wide variety of cases in which their clients have suffered harm or injuries including nursing home abuse and neglect.
+As with any type of case, the nursing home abuse lawyers at Dennis Hernandez & Associates, P.A. will aggressively work to ensure you and your loved one’s legal rights are protected.
+We will carefully prepare your case, collect records as necessary, conduct witness interviews, negotiate with opposing counsel and insurance companies on your behalf and much more.

 Checklist: Choosing a Nursing Home

 - Define your needs: Every person has individual needs, so begin by evaluating those needs and compare them to what a nursing home provides.
 Some factors to consider are whether specialized care is needed to manage existing health conditions, the proximity of the facility to family and friends, room sizes and amenities.

 - Evaluate ratings: The Nursing Home Comparison Tool offers a five-star rating system that allows you to compare nursing homes by a number of important criteria, including quality of life, quality of care, nutrition and hydration and more.
 You can search by region, county, city, name, special services and zip code.
 Your research should also include whether a facility failed to meet minimum standards during inspections or are operating under bankruptcy protection.